luncheon/clocklet/README.md

 * Declarative usage
   1. Load the stylesheet
   2. Load the script
-  3. Add `"data-clocklet"` attribute to input elements (with options)
+  3. Add `"data-clocklet"` attribute to input elements

 ## Installation